Market Spotlight

 Median #2 value: $17,650

-If the noise of the Triumph and the spine-stressing ride of the Suzuki don't sound appealing, then there are plenty of good-old-fashioned American luxo-cruisers to waft you down the boulevard.
-Unfortunately, many of the big Cadillacs and Lincolns that come to mind stretch past our budget in #2 condition.
-But there are others.
+If the noise of the Triumph and the spine-stressing ride of the Suzuki don't sound appealing, then there are plenty of good ol' fashioned American luxo-cruisers to waft you down the boulevard.
+Unfortunately, many of the big Cadillacs and Lincolns that come to mind exceed our budget in #2 condition—but there are alternatives.

-Take the Buick Riviera, for example.
-The sixth gen Riviera shared its E-body platform with the Cadillac Eldorado and Oldsmobile Toronado, and for 1982 Buick introduced a soft top version.
-It was the first ever Riviera convertible and in fact the first convertible from any GM brand since the '76 Eldorado.
+Take the Buick Riviera convertible, for example.
+The sixth-gen Riviera shared its E-body platform with the Cadillac Eldorado and Oldsmobile Toronado, and for 1982 Buick introduced a soft-top version.
+It was the first-ever Riviera convertible and, in fact, the first convertible from any GM brand since the '76 Eldorado.

-Droptop Rivieras started life as standard coupes then went to ASC in Lansing, Michigan, for an extensive conversion process.
-The conversion, and the shipping costs, partly explain why they were so expensive; at nearly $24,000, a droptop was $10k more than a base coupe.
-Riviera convertibles were only available in White or Red Firemist with Claret or Maple interior.
+Droptop Rivieras started life as standard coupes before they were shipped to ASC in Lansing, Michigan, for an extensive conversion process.
+The two-part process and shipping costs helps to explain why they were so expensive; At nearly $24,000, a droptop was $10K more than a base coupe.
+Riviera convertibles were only available in White or Red Firemist with either a Claret or a Maple interior.

-The sixth gen Riviera has the unenviable title of Buick's first front-wheel drive car, but who cars where the power's going when you're on a cruise listening to tunes?
-Only about 4000 convertible Rivs were built, so if you can't find one that hasn't been trashed or turned into a SLAB, other home-grown under-$20k convertibles include the 1971-75 Pontiac Grand Ville, 1988-91 Buick Reatta, and 1987-93 Cadillac Allante.
+The sixth-gen Riviera has the unenviable title of Buick's first front-wheel-drive car, but who cares where the power's going when you're on a cruise listening to tunes?
+Only about 4000 convertible Rivs were built, so if you can't find one that hasn't been trashed or turned into a slab, other domestic convertibles under $20K include the 1971–75 Pontiac Grand Ville1988–91 Buick Reatta, and 1987–93 Cadillac Allante.

 2006-10 Pontiac Solstice/Saturn Sky